Lectures in Economics

 Submission of notes by students

 Another useful way of assessing how well you have communicated is for students to submit their lecture notes to you for comment.
 Use of this practice depends on how much time you have to devote to making comments, but verbal comments could be delivered quickly and individual students could see you with their notes in your office hours.
-This approach can provide the lecture with valuable feedback on the effectiveness of lectures and students with valuable comments on their note-taking.
+This approach can provide you with valuable feedback on the effectiveness of lectures and provide students with valuable comments on their note taking.

 Many departments have instituted a formal system of peer observation of teaching as part of an appraisal system.
 Others use it as a confidential and more informal form of staff development.
 If it is used to enhance teaching, rather than merely judging performance, it can play a very valuable role in improving student learning from classes.